mariinkys/dwarfing/README.md

 There are many things that I did not have time to do / implement.

 - Fix the game UI
+- Why can I see the background behind the blocks?
 - Various code improvements
 - Add some kind of enemy that chases you
 - Upgrades that let you use some kind of ability